carolxmgao/carolxmgao.github.io/_projects/recipe-recommender.md

 ---
+# title: "Rad Recipe Recommender"
+# collection: projects
+# type: "Project"
+# permalink: /projects/2012-03-01-talk-1

 title: "Rad Recipe Recommender"
-collection: projects
+collection: talks
-type: "Project"
+type: "Talk"
-permalink: /projects/2012-03-01-talk-1
+permalink: /projects/brown-building-recommender
+venue: "UC San Francisco, Department of Testing"
+date: 2012-03-01
+location: "San Francisco, California"
 ---

 Rad Recipe Recommender is a social web app that allows users to create a personal recipe lists and view those of their friends!
 It also recommends you recipes based on both your and your friends' preferences.